YamamotoDesu/clean_ui_code_implementation/README.md

 ```

 When extracting a section, it’s important to extract it as a StatelessWidget rather than a method.
 This is because extracting it as a StatelessWidget allows you to separate the BuildContext, preventing the use of shared context in the widget tree.
+If the BuildContext is not separated, widgets that are unrelated to the state can be rebuilt together when a state change occurs in a different widget.
+Using StatelessWidget helps to minimize widget rebuilds.